401n16/reading-notes/prep-engineering-topics.md

 # Article 2 - Pretend Your Time is Worth $1,000/Hour and You’ll Become 100x More Productive
-“People are unhappy in large part because they are confused about what is valuable.” -William Irvine “The most successful people I know are not busy.
+“People are unhappy in large part because they are confused about what is valuable.” -William Irvine

+“The most successful people I know are not busy.
 They’re focused.” -Jeff Goins

 # Article 3 - How to think like a programmer — lessons in problem solving
+The best way to solve problems involves a) having a framework and b) practicing it.